 Dave built/owned/operated a leading international transportation and economic development consulting company as well as the ICC International Commercial Centre, at the time Canada’s foremost multimodal freight gateway trade zone.
 He constructed and managed two major research teams in the University of British Columbia’s (UBC) Sauder School of Business, one examining industry productivity and (roughly twenty years later) the application of intelligent transportation systems to freight security; has been a senior executive member of a regional cargo and air ambulance airline; was elected two terms to the UBC Board of Governors; and, once as President of the UBC Student Society.

-Julie retired from paid work in Delta’s Parks, Recreation and Culture department in 2015.
+While Julie retired from paid work in Delta’s Parks, Recreation and Culture department in 2015, she continues to lead recreation and community services in Richmond as the volunteer President of the Thompson Community Association and in BC as a member of the BC Recreation & Parks Association.
 She feels strongly that, as Richmond grows and changes, we must maintain and support all residents so they can enjoy the quality of life her family has experienced here.

 |Frank has volunteered his time throughout his career to many organizations in Richmond and Vancouver.
 They include the United Way, Volunteer Vancouver, Heritage Hall Preservation Society, Seafair Minor Hockey Association, Pacific Coast Amateur Hockey Association, Richmond Arenas Community Association, Certified General Accountants Association of British Columbia, Richmond Olympic Oval, the City of Richmond, and the Richmond Community Foundation.|